-Lease Accounting Changes: The Impact to the Hospitality Industry
+Lease Accounting Changes and Their Impact on the Hospitality Industry

 The impact of the ASC 842 Lease Accounting Standard on the Hospitality Industry